 If you have been a victim of sexual harrasment, call Mr. Shoemaker today at 757-223-4580.
 One of our paralegals will review the facts of your case with you and then Mr. Shoemaker will call you and discuss your case with you free of charge*.

-Located in Newport News, Mr. Shoemaker serves clients throughout Virginia, Virginia Beach, Washington, DC, and the United States.
+Located in Newport News, Mr. Shoemaker serves clients throughout Northern Virginia, Richmond, Roanoke and the surrounding areas.